About Blackheath

 If you are interested in hiring the pavilion, please contact club secretary Simon Jones at blackheathjones@gmail.com or on 01483 892860.

-A Brief History of Cricket At Blackheath
+A Brief History of Cricket at Blackheath

 1067: Blackheath is referred to in the Domesday Book as the Blachedfeld Hundred, an area of land stretching from Wotton in the East to Godalming in the West and from Woking in the North to Sussex in the South.